What Is Glaucoma?

-Risk Factors of Glaucoma:
+What Are the Risk Factors of Glaucoma?

-However, some patients who develop a sudden rise in IOP can have severe pain, headache, blurring of vision, colored halos, nausea and vomiting.
-This usually occurs in an acute angle closure attack when the patient suddenly develops closure of the angle leading to impaired aqueous drainage.
+However, some patients who develop a sudden rise in IOP can have severe pain, headache, blurring of vision, colored halos, nausea, and vomiting.
+This usually occurs in an acute angle-closure attack when the patient suddenly develops closure of the angle leading to impaired aqueous drainage.

 How Will the Ophthalmologist Examine?

 Apart from the routine procedures, the IOP is checked using an applanation tonometer.
 This is done with a device attached to the slit lamp, the machine with which an ophthalmologist examines the eye.
 Gonioscopy is done using a lens suited for the purpose of visualizing the angle of the eye.
 For both the above tests, topical anesthetic medication is instilled to numb the eye.

 The optic nerve head is examined using a lens to check for the characteristic changes of glaucoma.
 The area surrounding the optic disc is assessed to see if there are any obvious retinal nerve fiber layer defects.
 The optic nerve head assessment may require your pupils to be dilated using a dilating drop.

 If there is a suspicion or evident glaucoma, further tests may be done.
 These tests can be done to assess the level of damage to the optic nerve as well as the functional damage (loss of visual field).

 Visual field analysis using perimeter (Humphrey or Octopus or Goldmann).